 - Headaches caused by the fluctuation of hormones.
 Reduce your pain with over-the-counter pain medications.

-- Tender breasts, which are triggered by hormones.
+- Tender breasts, which are triggered by hormonal fluctuations.
 There’s not much you can do about this except take some over-the-counter pain relievers if you’re very uncomfortable.

-- Unscheduled bleeding, which can be scary, but is actually quite normal.
+- Unscheduled bleeding, which can be annoying and even scary, but is actually quite normal.
 While your schedule might call for bleeding during placebo days, you might see some spotting on your active pill days as well.
 Don’t panic; just make sure you’re prepared with the necessary supplies.

-- Emotional fluctuations, similar to what you might experience during PMS or PMDD.
-Obviously, these feelings can be hard to deal with, but if you’re feeling overwhelmed, just take a deep breath and remember it’s your hormones talking (easier said than done, we realize!).
+- Emotional fluctuations, similar to what you might experience during PMS.
+Try to take a deep breath and remember it’s your hormones talking (easier said than done, we realize!).

 How to Know If Your Birth Control Is Right for You

 If you’re experiencing some of the above side effects as your body adjusts to birth control, this is normal.
-However, there are a few side effects that are not normal and could be a sign your new pill is not the right solution for your body.
+However, there are a few side effects that are not normal and could be a sign your new pill is the wrong choice for your body.
 These include:

 - Extreme weight gain, especially in the first few days after you’ve started the pill.